1martinsafar/currency-conversion/README.md

 # Use `npm install` in each app's root folder to install the required project dependencies before running the apps
 # The Frontend app is responsive/mobile-friendly and should work fine in Google Chrome, Mozilla Firefox and IE

+# NOTE: The Frontend React is not "optimized" so that all the original code could be checked in its original form, create-react-app might suggest running `npm run build` to create the production build

 # + Ideas (with more time):
 => For minification/concatenation etc. I could use `GULP`
 => `Sass` could be used